 What we’re looking for:

-- Essays or non-fiction: Raise or debate an issue and engage us and our audience with succinct arguments on how the issue impacts and influences our understanding of diaspora.
-We are also interested in personal accounts and interviews in any form.
+- Essays/Non-fiction/Interviews: Raise or debate an issue and engage us by exploring how it impacts and influences our understanding of diaspora.
+We are also interested in personal accounts and interviews.

 - Short fiction

-- Visual and/or multimedia: We accept visual art and other media format submissions, including audio recordings.
+- Visual and/or multimedia: We accept visual art and other media format submissions, including audio and video recordings.

 Ramon Loyola is a writer, editor, legal author and lawyer.
 Born and raised in the Philippines, he holds a Bachelor of Science degree in Industrial Pharmacy from the University of the Philippines, a Master of Law and Legal Practice and an MA in Creative Writing from the University of Technology, Sydney (UTS).
 After working in a variety of roles — including as a clinical pharmacist, public and media relations specialist, television scriptwriter, magazine editor and medical writer — Ramon came to Australia in 1995 and worked as a court clerk, court registrar and manager, before becoming a lawyer in 2005 and working full-time in various government legal agencies while also writing for legal professional publications.

-Ramon’s poetry, fiction, non-fiction and legal and medical writing have appeared in various publications, including Asian Medical News, Medical Observer, The Laws of Australia, The Law Handbook NSW, The Law Society Journal, narratorAustralia, narratorInternational, tablet, STU, the Australian Latino Press, Paper Lens, Indolent Books’ HIV Here & Now Project, VerseWrights and BluePepper Press.
-There are also forthcoming works in the PostMistress Press Anthology, Escape Artists, and Verity La, among others.
-New Melbourne-based small press In Short Publishing Company has also published one of Ramon’s short stories, Words That Don’t Mean Anything, as part of a series of stand-alone pocketbooks in 2015.
+Ramon’s poetry, fiction, non-fiction and legal and medical writing have appeared in various publications, including Asian Medical News, Medical Observer, The Laws of Australia, The Law Handbook NSW, The Law Society Journal, narratorAustralia, narratorInternational, tablet, STU, the Australian Latino Press, Paper Lens, Indolent Books’ HIV Here & Now Project, VerseWrights, BluePepper, and Verity La.
+The Melbourne-based small press In Short Publishing Company has also published one of Ramon’s short stories, Words That Don’t Mean Anything, as part of a series of stand-alone pocketbooks in 2015.
 His latest book is The Heaving Pavement (2015), an experimental memoir in poetic, prose and illustrated forms about his struggle with anxiety.
 He lives in inner-Sydney’s Newtown.

-Michele Seminara is a poet, editor and critic whose work has been widely published in journals such as Tincture, Seizure, Cordite, Mascara Review and Transnational Literature.
-Her first poetry collection, Engraft, was released by Island Press in 2016.
-Michele is an active member of the Australian literary community, reviewing poetry collections and interviewing authors for journals such as Mascara, Plumwood Mountain and Verity La.
-Michele is also the managing editor of Verity La.
-You can find her on her blog and on Twitter @SeminaraMichele.
+Michele Seminara is a poet and editor whose work has been published in journals such as Tincture, Seizure, Cordite, Mascara Literary Review, Plumwood Mountain & Transnational Literature.
+Her first poetry collection, Engraft, was published by Island Press in 2016.
+Michele has written two chapbooks: Scar to Scar (written with Robbie Coburn) and HUSH (Blank Rune Press, 2017).
+As well as co-editing Discoursing Diaspora, Michele is the managing editor of Verity La.
+Find her on her blog and on Twitter @SeminaraMichele.